Himyar

-The Himyarites originally worshiped most of the South-Arabian pantheon, including Wadd, ʿAthtar, 'Amm and Almaqah.
+The Himyarites originally worshiped most of the South-Arabian pantheon, including Wadd, ʿAthtar, 'Amm, and Almaqah.
 Since at least the reign of Malkikarib Yuhamin (c.
 375–400 CE), Judaism was adopted as the de facto state religion.
 The religion may have been adopted to some extent as much as two centuries earlier, but inscriptions to polytheistic deities ceased after this date.
-It was embraced initially by the upper classes, and possibly a large proportion of the general population over time.
-Native Christian kings ruled Himyar in 500 CE until 521–522 CE as well, Christianity itself became the main religion after the Aksumite conquest in 530 CE.
+It was initially embraced by the upper classes and, over time, possibly by a large proportion of the general population.
+Native Christian kings ruled Himyar from 500 CE to 521–522 CE.
+Christianity itself became the main religion after the Aksumite conquest in 530 CE.

 Descendants of the Himyarites, namely the aristocratic families of Dhu'l-Kala and Dhu Asbah, played a prominent role in early Islamic Syria.
-They led the South Arabian contingents of the Muslim army during the conquest of Homs in 638 and contributed to making Homs a center for South Arabian settlement, culture and political power.
+They led the South Arabian contingents of the Muslim army during the conquest of Homs in 638 and contributed to making Homs a center of South Arabian settlement, culture, and political power.
 Their chiefs supported Mu'awiya ibn Abi Sufyan against Caliph Ali in the First Muslim Civil War (656–661).
 Their influence waned with their defeat at the Battle of Marj Rahit against the Quda'a confederation and the Umayyad caliph Marwan I in 684 and practically diminished with the death of their leader at the Battle of Khazir in 686.
 Nonetheless, members of the Dhu'l-Kala and Dhu Asbah played important roles at different times through the remainder of Umayyad rule (661–750) as governors, commanders, scholars, and pietists.

 History

-The Himyarite Kingdom was a confederation of tribes, several inscriptions and monumental buildings survive of this period which shows evidence of a wealthy, sophisticated, relatively literate society that had a rich variety of local gods and religions.
+The Himyarite Kingdom was a confederation of tribes; several inscriptions and monumental buildings from this period survive and show evidence of a wealthy, sophisticated, relatively literate society with a rich variety of local gods and religions.
 Trade was already well established by the 3rd century AD, with Yemen supplying the Roman Empire with frankincense and myrrh.
-Further, the late 1st century AD writer Pliny the Elder mentioned that the kingdom was one of "the richest nations in the world".
-It was a hub of international trade, linking the Mediterranean, the Middle East and India.
+Furthermore, the late 1st century AD writer Pliny the Elder mentioned that the kingdom was one of "the richest nations in the world".
+It was a hub of international trade, linking the Mediterranean, the Middle East, and India.

 The trade linking East Africa with the Mediterranean world largely consisted of exporting ivory from Africa to be sold in the Roman Empire.
-Ships from Ḥimyar regularly travelled the East African coast, and the state also exerted a large amount of influence both cultural, religious and political over the trading cities of East Africa whilst the cities of East Africa remained independent.
+Ships from Ḥimyar regularly travelled along the East African coast, and the state also exerted significant cultural, religious, and political influence over the trading cities of East Africa, whilst the cities of East Africa remained independent.
 The Periplus of the Erythraean Sea describes the trading empire of Himyar and its ruler "Charibael" (probably Karab'il Watar Yuhan'em II), who is said to have been on friendly terms with Rome:

 "23.
 And after nine days more there is Saphar, the metropolis, in which lives Charibael, lawful king of two tribes, the Homerites and those living next to them, called the Sabaites; through continual embassies and gifts, he is a friend of the Emperors."

 — Periplus of the Erythraean Sea, Paragraph 23.